 The aim of the work was to identify the level of erosion and its impact on the site, to record eroded surfaces and to devise a management plan for the site.
 The opportunity was taken to discover more about the site by investigating the possible bailey.
 The investigation involved gradiometer and resistivity surveys and a trial trench.
-The archaeological work was undertaken by Gwynedd Archaeological Trust (GAT) and the management plan, which is included in a separate report, was devised by Andre Berry of AQB Historic Landscapes.
+The archaeological work was undertaken by Gwynedd Archaeological Trust (GAT) and the management plan, devised by Andre Berry of AQB Historic Landscapes, is included as appendix IV.